Gallery

 Marble is a metamorphic rock composed predominantly of calcium carbonate.
 (CaCO3).

-The word marble derives from the ancient Greek μάρμαρον (mármaron) or μάρμαρος (mármaros), meaning "shining stone", in turn derived from the verb μαρμαίρω (marmàirō), meaning "to shine, to sparkle"
+The word marble derives from the ancient Greek μάρμαρον (mármaron) or μάρμαρος (mármaros), meaning “shining stone”, which in turn derives from the verb μαρμαίρω (marmàirō), meaning “to shine, to sparkle”

-Marble is formed through a metamorphic process from sedimentary rocks, such as limestone or dolomite, which causes a complete recrystallization of the calcium carbonate of which they are mainly composed and gives rise to a mosaic of calcite or dolomite (mineral) crystals.
-The combined action of temperature and pressure, during the transformation of the sedimentary rock into marble, leads to the progressive obliteration of the structures and textures originally present in the rock, with the consequent destruction of any fossils, stratifications or other sedimentary structures present in the original rock.
+Marble is formed through a metamorphic process from sedimentary rocks, such as limestone or dolomite, which causes complete recrystallization of the calcium carbonate they are primarily composed of, resulting in a mosaic of calcite or dolomite (mineral) crystals.
+The combined action of temperature and pressure, during the transformation of sedimentary rock into marble, leads to the progressive obliteration of the structures and textures originally present in the rock, with the consequent destruction of any fossils, stratifications, or other sedimentary structures present in the original rock.